aosabook/500lines/crawler/chapter.md

         response += chunk
         chunk = sock.recv(4096)

-    print(response)
+    # Page is now downloaded.
+    links = parse_links(response)
+    q.add(links)
 ```

-A method that runs on a thread uses basic features of the programming language: it stores its temporary state, like `sock` and `response`, in local variables.
-The runtime remembers the method's "continuation"&mdash;that is, what it planned to do after I/O completes&mdash;by remembering the thread's instruction pointer.
-You need not think about restoring its state after I/O.
+What state does this function remember between one socket operation and the next?
+It has the socket, a URL, and the accumulating `response`.
+A function that runs on a thread uses basic features of the programming language to store this temporary state in local variables, on its stack.
+The function also has a "continuation"&mdash;that is, the code it plans to execute after I/O completes.
+The runtime remembers the continuation by storing the thread's instruction pointer.
+You need not think about restoring these local variables and the continuation after I/O. It is built in to the language.

 But with a callback-based async framework, these language features are no help.
-While waiting for I/O, a callback must save its state explicitly, because it returns and loses its stack frame before I/O completes.
-In lieu of local variables, our callback-based example stores `sock` and `response` as attributes of `self`, the fetcher instance.
-And it registers callbacks like `connected` and `read_response` in lieu of the instruction pointer.
+While waiting for I/O, a function must save its state explicitly, because the function returns and loses its stack frame before I/O completes.
+In lieu of local variables, our callback-based example stores `sock` and `response` as attributes of `self`, the Fetcher instance.
+In lieu of the instruction pointer, it stores its continuation by registering the callbacks `connected` and `read_response`.
 As the application's features grow, so does the complexity of the state we manually save across callbacks.
 Such onerous bookkeeping makes the coder prone to migraines.

 Even worse, what happens if a callback throws an exception, before it schedules the next callback in the chain?
 Say we did a poor job on the `parse_links` method and it throws an exception parsing some HTML: